WiNiDev/Ft_Printf/README.md

 # Ft_Printf
 ---------------------------------------------------
-## 42 - Rewrite the printf function from Libc
+## 42 - Rewrite the printf function from Libc.
 ---------------------------------------------------

 ## Final grade : 100/100